 Friends of the Old Croton Aqueduct

-Walk will be rescheduled if weather does not cooperate.
+Walk may be rescheduled if weather does not cooperate.
+Required: preregistration.

 Presenter: